mithril-security/blindai/docs/docs/deploy-on-premise.md

 client = BlindaiConnection(addr="localhost", policy="/path/to/policy.toml", certificate="/path/to/host_server.pem")
 ```

-Your client will use your tls certificate and will only be able to connect to an enclave generated with the exact same policy.toml.
+Your client will use your TLS certificate and will only be able to connect to an enclave generated with the exact same policy.toml.

 !!! note
     If you want to deploy for production you should check out [the privacy section](main-concepts/privacy.md).
-You will learn how to check the authenticity of the policy and how to inject your onw tls certificate.
+You will learn how to check the authenticity of the policy and how to inject your own TLS certificate.